mac-theobio/QMEE/tips/Managing_data_in_R.md

 This system has advantages:

 * You can put the levels in an appropriate order; these govern the order in which the categories are presented when summarizing the data, plotting graphs, or printing the output of statistical models
+* R automatically constructs *dummy variables* for regression models
     * You can specify the *contrasts* that R will use when building statistical models (i.e. which levels or comparisons of levels to compare)
+* Preserves metadata (e.g. {'control', 'treatment'} variable rather than {0,1})

 ... and disadvantages: